We are now World History Encyclopedia to better reflect the breadth of our non-profit organization's mission. Learn More

 Overall, the scholarly value of this book makes it a welcome addition to the ancient historian’s bookshelf, and a worthwhile introduction to a woefully understudied facet of history.

 King, A. (2019, January 11).
 Among Women: From the Homosocial to the Homoerotic in the Ancient World.
-Ancient History Encyclopedia.
-Retrieved from https://www.ancient.eu/review/200/
+World History Encyclopedia.
+Retrieved from https://www.ancient.eu/review/200/among-women-from-the-homosocial-to-the-homoerotic/

 King, Arienne.
 "Among Women: From the Homosocial to the Homoerotic in the Ancient World."
-Ancient History Encyclopedia.
-Last modified January 11, 2019. https://www.ancient.eu/review/200/.
+World History Encyclopedia.
+Last modified January 11, 2019. https://www.ancient.eu/review/200/among-women-from-the-homosocial-to-the-homoerotic/.

 King, Arienne.
 "Among Women: From the Homosocial to the Homoerotic in the Ancient World."
-Ancient History Encyclopedia.
-Ancient History Encyclopedia, 11 Jan 2019.
+World History Encyclopedia.
+World History Encyclopedia, 11 Jan 2019.
 Web.
-13 Jan 2021.
+11 Apr 2021.